apache/cordova-docs/www/docs/en/3.2.0/cordova/media/media.md

   Reference: [Application Manifest for Windows Phone](http://msdn.microsoft.com/en-us/library/ff769509%28v=vs.92%29.aspx)

 Some platforms may support this feature without requiring any special configuration.
-See Platform Support for an overview.
+See <a href="../../guide/support/index.html">Platform Support</a> for an overview.

 ## Windows Phone Quirks